-Being an expat in Korea can be a difficult experience — from the language barrier to loneliness, even the smallest things can be a challenge.
-The support of a community can really ease the struggle.
-These days, that community is online and growing as fast as the number of new expats in Korea.
+Being an expat in Korea can be a difficult experience.
+From the language barrier to loneliness, even the smallest things can be a challenge.
+Korea is a safe country but the foreign language can make it difficult to make yourself understandable.
+When starting a new life abroad the support of a community can really ease the struggle.
+Expats in Korea are able to find like-minded people in online communities.

 For advice, tips, info, and digital companionship, these communities have flourished to become hubs for foreign residents to exchange information and share experiences.
-They can be real life savers when you’re struggling with issues ranging from the complex (careers and relationships) to more everyday things, like how to order a pizza!
+The Korean expat population online can be real lifesavers when you’re struggling.
+It can help to exchange tips on issues ranging from the complex (careers and relationships) to more everyday things, like how to order a pizza!
 Joining these top online communities is your best bet for surviving and thriving in Korea.

 For the foreign women of Korea, a group administered by women was created in 2015.
 They state their vision for the online community as “a place for members to learn from and support one another through the experience of being an expat woman in Korea, safely and without the interference of men.”
 This Facebook group is private, and so upon requesting to join you’ll be asked three questions.
 If you don’t answer them, your request will be thrown out!

 The smallest of the three, EWIK has a tight-knit feeling of trust among members.
 You’ll mostly find posts seeking and exchanging advice, often about serious issues solely experienced by women, like sexual harassment.
 Also, users are allowed to promote their business or social media channels on a specific day, dubbed Self-Promotion Tuesday.
 You can also find the occasional job posting or selling of some items.
 Plus, the group displays a healthy amount of events that are regularly updated.